Were You Arrested For Domestic Battery?

 - Restraining order

-- Forced to move out of family home
+- A forced move out of the family home

 - Lifetime revocation of your right to possess a firearm